Identity synchronization and duplicate attribute resiliency

-There are currently two methods to identify objects that have these errors due to duplicate property conflicts, Azure Active Directory PowerShell and the Office 365 Admin Portal.
+There are currently two methods to identify objects that have these errors due to duplicate property conflicts, Azure Active Directory PowerShell and the Microsoft 365 admin center.
 There are plans to extend to additional portal based reporting in the future.

 Azure Active Directory PowerShell

 For the PowerShell cmdlets in this topic, the following is true: